ianblakesleet/liveChat-capstone/README.md

 - create account/login funcitonality
 - users able to join a chat room
 - users able to create a chat room
-- users able to communicate through live chat(socket.io)
+- users able to live chat

 ## **DATABASE CONTAINS**